SeabookChen/seabookchen.net/_posts/2014-05-03-use-a-button-to-display-disqus-comments-count-and-load-comments-onclick.md

 ## Load comments if URL contains \#comment

-If someone enters the page directly targeting to Disqus comments, then they should be loaded automatically.
+If someone enters the page directly targeting to Disqus comments, then comments should be loaded automatically.
 To do so, trigger click action if `#comment` is part of the in coming URL.

 {% highlight javascript %}